Free cell and landline phones for seniors.

-Free telephones are provided to income qualified senior citizens.
-The program is mostly funded by federal government grants and is offered as part of Lifeline.
+Find how senior citizens can get free cell phones or a landline for their home.
+The program is mostly funded by federal government grants as well as telecommunication fees and the assistance is offered as part of Lifeline.
 There are some charities that may also offer a free, recycled cellular phone as well, and these will generally be available from thrift stores or some form of donation service.
+Learn more on free phones for seniors, the elderly and homebound below and find how to apply.

-The assistance is available for the elderly as well as anyone else that meets the income criteria in place.
-The free phone programs will not discriminate based on age, religion, background, or disability.
-This in effect means that senior citizens can apply for assistance, but so can really anyone that is in need.
-However there may be some charity organizations that try to prioritize the elderly before others.
+The assistance listed below is generally available for the elderly who have a low-income, no money available to them or limited savings.
+The free telephone programs, whether in the form of a wireless device or landline, will not discriminate based on age, religion, background, or disability.
+This in effect means that senior citizens can apply for government assistance, but so can really anyone that is in need.
+However there may be some charity organizations that try to give free cell phones as well, and they will prioritize low income seniors before others.

 The programs are run directly by telephone companies or charities, and more information on them is below.
 This means that a senior citizen can contact the leading providers such as Assurance or Safelink.
 But the other major telecommunication companies in our country, such as Verizon, AT&T, Cricket, TMobile and others also can provide both free cell phones as well minutes on the customer's account so they can use them.
 They too can assist senior citizens and retirees.

 As noted, there are no age requirements in place to apply.
-This means that someone who is a member of the AARP (formerly known as American Association of Retired Persons) can be provided a telephone.
+This means that someone who is a member of the AARP (formerly known as American Association of Retired Persons) can be provided a telephone, either a landline or cell unit.
 Or a device can be given to someone who is 25 or really any age, and maybe they are a caregiver for the elderly person.
-Lifeline is open to anyone.
+Lifeline is open to anyone, including seniors over the age of 50.

 However the are both income requirements as well as criteria that can be met around government benefits.
 This is one of the criteria that could in fact help a senior citizen in their application for a free wireless phone.
 As some of the benefits that are covered tend to be heavily used by the elderly.
 While these can vary by state, in general they are as follows.

-If a senior citizen received one or more of the following types of public aid, they will automatically qualify for a free phone.
+If a senior citizen received one or more of the following types of public aid, they will automatically qualify for a free phone for their home.
 They include Medicaid, Supplemental Security Income (SSI disability), Low-Income Home Energy Assistance Program, A discount from Link-Up, or a housing subsidy.
-This means that for the several million senior citizens who are on Medicaid, they can be eligible for a phone.
+This means that for the several million senior citizens who are on Medicaid, they can be eligible for a free cell phone, tablet or another wireless device.

 Telephone assistance provided to seniors

-Some companies provide them a free cell phone.
+Some companies provide senior citizens over the age of 60 a free cell phone.
 This can be a tool for them to use in an emergency.
 It is not recommended to use it on a daily basis, as the number of free minutes provided on the account is limited and it may be easy for the user to rack up excessive usage.

 The other, major telecommunication companies also participate in Lifeline.
 They will tend to just offer a monthly discount to a senior citizen though.
 So it will of course save the person money, but it is technically not a free service to use.
 However the savings can reduce their bills by potentially tens of dollars per month.